RanLIUaca/SIM/README.md

 pip install .
 ```

-4. To test your installation, run the following command:
+Then you can enter the python and test the package
-..
+...